US bid to keep Harry Dunn suspect’s job secret for ‘national security’

 The Crown Prosecution Service later charged Ms Sacoolas with causing death by dangerous driving, but the extradition request submitted by the Home Office was rejected by the US State Department last January.

-Last month, Mr Dunn’s parents, Charlotte Charles and Tim Dunn, travelled to the US to bring a damages claim against Ms Sacoolas and her husband; Ms Sacoolas is due to be deposed next month.
+Charlotte Charles and Tim Dunn, Mr Dunn’s parents, gave legal testimony earlier this month in their damages claim against Ms Sacoolas and her husband.

-Ahead of her deposition, however, lawyers acting on behalf of the US government filed a proposed “protective order” around the details of the couple’s employment, due to “national security” concerns.
+Ahead of Ms Sacooolas’s deposition next month, lawyers acting on behalf of the US government filed a proposed “protective order” around the details of the couple’s employment, due to “national security” concerns.

-The motion said: “Although defendants were employees of the United States government at the time (of the crash), information concerning the United States government has little to no relevance to an adjudication of any remaining issues in this case.
+The motion said: “Although defendants were employees of the United States government at the time [of the crash], information concerning the United States government has little to no relevance to an adjudication of any remaining issues in this case.

 “In general terms, the United States seeks protection … because of the impact the disclosure of information regarding the government in this litigation could reasonably be expected to have on national security.

-“The United States respectfully requests that this court enter a protective order following discovery or disclosure of information in this civil action implicating the United States Government that is in any way, either directly or indirectly, related to the defendants’ or any other individuals’ employment with the United States government.”
+“The United States respectfully requests that this court enter a protective order following discovery or disclosure of information in this civil action implicating the United States government that is in any way, either directly or indirectly, related to the defendants’ or any other individuals’ employment with the United States government.”

 A spokesperson for the Dunn family said that they would tell the US government that the motion would be “resisted strenuously”.